secbuster/dcrlnd/docs/code_contribution_guidelines.md

 - Use a hanging indent
 ```

+The commit prefix is always of the form `prefix: `.
+It is for the sole
+purpose of indicating which package or component was touched in a
+commit.

+Here is how the right prefix for a commit is chosen.
+- If a commit modifies a component in the main package
+  (eg. `fundingmanager`) use the component name as the commit prefix.
+- If a commit modifies a component in any of the packages besides the main
+  package use the package name as the commit prefix (eg. `autopilot`).
+- If a commit modifies components in multiple packages use the word `multi`
+  as the commit prefix.

 Here are some of the reasons why wrapping your commit messages to 72 columns is
 a good thing.